 - Assets held jointly or in a trust

 - Company or business finances

 - Individual income assuming one or both of you are employed

 - Any other issues relating to money or assets

 Divorce is traumatic enough without having to deal with the above issues without external, professional assistance.
 Hiring a lawyer who is not emotionally attached to the outcome is the best way to go if you want to get through the divorce with as little emotional damage as possible.

 You and your ex-spouse should take all financial documents when you meet with your solicitor.
 This includes:

 - Any documents that pertain to money, assets and liabilities.

-Your solicitor is trained to work through all your information to come up with a workable solution for both parties.
+Your solicitor is trained to work with all your information to come up with a workable solution for both parties.
 He or she will have to take into consideration any children and who will be the permanent custodian of the children.
-Obviously that parent will need to have enough money to look after the children until they are ready to leave home.
+Obviously, that parent will need to have enough money to look after the children until they are ready to leave home.

 Disclaimer : This article provides basic information only and is not a substitute for a professional or legal advice.
 It is prudent to obtain legal advice from a family lawyer.